mattmink/bsValidate/README.md

 ```

 ## Basic Use
 The basic use of the plugin is intended to enforce required fields only.
-Required fields are indidcated with the `.required` class, or the `[required]` attribute.
+Required fields are indicated with the `.required` class, or the `[required]` attribute.

 HTML
 ```html